 Basically – No.

 There is no such thing as a truly anonymous VPN.
-A quality VPN will provide a degree of anonymity and a lot of privacy, but definitely not 100%.
+A quality VPN will provide a degree of anonymity and privacy, but not 100%.

 There is a very important distinction that I want to make here, which is between anonymity and privacy.
-Whilst many people think of them as being the same thing, they’re quite different.
+While many think of them as the same, they’re quite different.

-You can expect that when you have your curtains drawn in your living room, no-one can look in, so your actions are private.
+You can expect that when your curtains are drawn in your living room, no one can look in, so your actions are private.

-A VPN provides a degree of privacy and anonymity, but should not be relied upon to provide absolute anonymity or privacy.
+A VPN provides privacy and anonymity but should not be relied upon to provide absolute anonymity or privacy.

 There are ways to make your VPN account closer to being anonymous, but anyone claiming a certain VPN service is 100% anonymous or private is either lying or doesn’t hold the necessary knowledge on the subject to be worth listening to.

-Your device’s MAC address, as well as accounts you’re logged into, can reveal your true identity.
+Your device’s MAC address, as well as the accounts you’re logged into, can reveal you’re true identity.
 Your identity can also be revealed at any time by the VPN provider.

-The amount of data they hold about you depends on how much they collect, which is what makes a careful analysis of VPN providers’ logging policies so important.
+The amount of data they hold about you depends on how much they collect, making a careful analysis of VPN providers’ logging policies so important.

-What a VPN does better is providing privacy.
+What a VPN does better is provide privacy.
 Because you connect to the VPN server through a secure tunnel, often using extremely strong encryption suites, your internet usage can be considered private.

-If you’re logged into Chrome then Google will still be able to track everything you do.
+If you’re logged into Chrome, then Google can still track everything you do.
 Additionally, your VPN provider could monitor your internet activity, another reason to go with a zero logs service.

-The implication here is that if a VPN company was forced or otherwise persuaded to add a back-door for the NSA to access traffic, we wouldn’t know about it.
+The implication is that if a VPN company were forced or otherwise persuaded to add a back door for the NSA to access network traffic, we wouldn’t know about it.

 For further reading on surveillance and tracking, see our internet surveillance guide.
 Either way, remember that you can achieve a degree of anonymity and good general privacy from a VPN, but nothing is 100%.

-In almost all cases, a high-quality paid VPN will outperform a free VPN.
-One of the main reasons behind this is that it costs money to run VPN servers and develop secure apps and keep them updated.
+A high-quality paid VPN will outperform a free VPN in almost all cases.
+One of the main reasons behind this is that it costs money to run VPN servers, develop secure apps, and keep them updated.

-This has been shown to be true for some companies in the VPN industry.
+This is true for some companies in the VPN industry.
 Here are a couple of notable examples:

 Hola is probably the most famous free VPN service that funds its network by selling access to your computer and network to third parties by creating an exit node on your device!

-That really is just as sinister as it sounds, and really bad for a company that on from the outside appears to be privacy focused.
+That is just as sinister as it sounds and bad for a company that appears to be privacy-focused from the outside.
 But what does this mean?

-That’s the most insidious monetisation of free VPN service I know about, but there are several others that place cookies in your browser as your browsing the internet so they can sell you as advertising targets.
+That’s the most insidious monetization of the free VPN service I know about.
+Still, several others place cookies in your browser to browse the internet so they can sell you as advertising targets.

-Some free VPNs that store a cookie on your browser or otherwise track your behaviour so their affiliates can target you with ads:
+Some free VPNs store a cookie on your browser or otherwise track your behavior, so their affiliates can target you with ads:

 And many more.

 Now, internet tracking is nothing new.
-Facebook, Google, Instagram, and many others, make vast amounts of money by allowing advertisers to target you based on your behaviour and interests.
+Facebook, Google, Instagram, and many others, make vast amounts of money by allowing advertisers to target you based on your behavior and interests.

-What is shocking about this is that people expect privacy when using a VPN (that V stands for Private, after all), that they just don’t get, and probably have no idea about the way these services are monetised.
+What is shocking about this is that people expect privacy when using a VPN (that P stands for Private, after all), which they don’t get and probably have no idea how these services are monetized.

-They look just like totally genuine VPN services when you’re on the website unless you read the lengthy terms and privacy policies.
+They look like genuine VPN services when you’re on the website unless you read the lengthy terms and privacy policies.

 VPNs aren’t that expensive (Check our NordVPN review to see one of the best with subscriptions from around $3/ month).
 I recommend not choosing a free one.

 We’ve reviewed around 40 VPN services and strive to develop more rigorous testing criteria with each review iteration.
-Take a look at what we consider important criteria for selecting the best VPN that will fit your needs further down this post.
+Please look at what we consider important criteria for selecting the best VPN to fit your needs further down this post.

 The jurisdiction can be extremely important when choosing a VPN.
 Certain countries may require companies to log information about their users.

-Similarly, if you’re going to be doing any torrenting (which, of course, we don’t condone), you’ll want to make sure they’re not located in the USA where they could be subpoenaed into handing over your details because of a DMCA request.
+Similarly, if you’re doing any torrenting (which, of course, we don’t condone), you’ll want to make sure they’re not located in the USA, where they could be subpoenaed into handing over your details because of a DMCA request.

 All our reviews have a section on security that cover the specific protocols offered by the VPN.